ana-albergaria/LAPR4-ISEP/docs/1201592/US4002/ProcessoEngenhariaDesignarTarefasAAGVs.md

 >Q2: "Talking about being automatic, the System executes this functionally after some other functionality, or executes it periodically?
 If it is periodically, how often?"
 >
 >A2: "Teams are free to propose a solution for that problem/issue.
 Notice that all team decisions must be well supported in light of business need and technical constraints."

+>Q3: "In US4002 it is required that the AGV Manager should support automatic assignment of orders to AGVs.
+In US2003 the Warehouse Employee will be able to assign any order to an AGV available.
+If the orders are being automatically assigned to an AGV (US4002) how can the Warehouse Employee assign a specific order to an AGV?"
+>
+>A3: "Usually, and by default, one intends that system automatically assigns orders to AGVs (US 4002).
+However, if such option is not available (e.g.: turned off) or by some reason an order needs to be prepared faster than it would normally be, the warehouse employee has the ability to assign tasks manually (US 2003).
+Notice that, orders that can be prepared by AGVs are being added to a queue following a FIFO algorithm (part of the US 4002).
+In the scope of US 2003 the FIFO algorithm does not apply... the employee might choose the order (s)he wants."